Porthleven photo's. Click to enlarge.

 Around the harbour is great for a stroll throughout the year and perhaps fishing off the pier or crabbing from the quay.
 For the more active

-fishing and coastal trips run out from the harbour and even cycle hire if
+fishing and coastal trips no longer run out from the harbour.
+Penzance

 The beach is fine for swimming, paddling or walking with or without the dog